LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 Add the missing right parenthesis and open the spec test runner of the ArticleBrowserWidget:
 [http://localhost:8000/includes/widgets/shop_demo/article_browser_widget/spec/spec_runner.html](http://localhost:8000/includes/widgets/shop_demo/article_browser_widget/spec/spec_runner.html)

-Both tests are failing by now.
+Both tests should be failing by now.

 #### Implement Feature Display
 We have to define the feature in the widget.json, implement the controller and the HTML template.